yz3440/drawing-plus-plus/week-10/homework.md

 ## Ideas

-I want to train a model form scratch with an interesting dataset.
-I happened to have [a dataset of seascapes aligned by it's horizon line](https://www.yufengzhao.com/projects/aligned-waters).
+I want to train a model from scratch with an interesting dataset.
+I happened to have [a dataset of seascapes aligned by its horizon line](https://www.yufengzhao.com/projects/aligned-waters).
 I cropped them into square images with the horizon line at the center and resized them to 256x256.
-The dataset is availabe on [Github](https://github.com/yz3440/aligned-waters/blob/main/resizer/processed_images_256.zip).
+The dataset is available on [Github](https://github.com/yz3440/aligned-waters/blob/main/resizer/processed_images_256.zip).

 ![Seascape example](assets/data-example.jpg)